-Chronic pain affects a huge number of people and the causes are often manifold, from traumas to the most disparate of pathologies.
+Chronic pain affects a huge number of people for a variety of different reasons.
+These include traumas, diseases, to the most disparate of pathologies.

-In the past few years, due to an important advancement in medical research, products containing CBD extracted from hemp plants, are increasingly used by those who need to alleviate their pain.
+In the past few years, due to important advances in medical research, products containing high quality CBD extracted from hemp plants are increasingly used by those who need to alleviate their pain.

-Through accurate studies on the mechanisms underlying endocannabinoids produced by our organism, research has been able to throw light on the therapeutic effects of consuming cannabis.
+Through accurate studies on the mechanisms underlying endocannabinoids produced by our brains, research has been able to throw light on the therapeutic effects of consuming cannabis.

-The human being mainly produces two endocannabinoids: anandamide and 2-arachidonoylglycerol (commonly called 2-AG).
+As humans, we mainly produce two endocannabinoids: anandamide and 2-arachidonoylglycerol (commonly called 2-AG).
 Both have a specific action on a receptor – denominated CB1 – present in the cerebral cortex.

 Due to the studies on these mechanisms, discovering the role in regulating the electrical stimuli in the brain, it has been possible to demonstrate the analgesic capabilities of cannabis.

-The areas of use in this sense are really many now.
-Some use products derived from hemp to alleviate pain caused by arthritis or pain felt during post-operative phases, aver an surgical intervention.
+There are many useful areas in which CBD products can be used to treat pain.
+Some people use products derived from hemp to alleviate pain caused by arthritis or pain felt during post-operative phases, after surgical intervention.

 In general, the revisions of the studies carried out so far (both on human beings and on animals) demonstrated the effectiveness of cannabis in the treatment of chronic pain.